tushark88/travel-reopening/public/data/LK_visa_quarantine.md

-- All foreigners will not be able to apply for visas at this time.
+Foreign travelers will not be able to apply for visas at this time.
+Several types of visas are also temporarily suspended until further notice.
+Refer to “Inbound Travel” section above for more information.
-- Electronic Travel Authorizations (ETA), Landing endorsements, Resident Visas, Entry Visas, and Multiple Entry Visas granted to foreigners who have not entered Sri Lanka yet are temporarily suspended.

-For the most up–to–date information on COVID–19 regulations and travel restrictions, refer to the [Ministry of Health website](http://www.health.gov.lk/moh_final/english/) and the [Sri Lanka Tourism Development Authority website](https://srilanka.travel/covid19/).
+For the most up-to-date information on visa restrictions and travel measures, refer to the [Department of Immigration and Emigration of Sri Lanka](http://www.immigration.gov.lk/web/index.php?option=com_content&view=article&id=337&lang=en).